-The ambiance of many Christian churches today is dark, filled with dazzling lights and superstar pastors
+Ambiance of most churches today is dark, a musical show with dazzling lights and superstar pastors

 Darkness descends on Christian churches

-Churches today that pack huge numbers are often set in a dark auditorium with dazzling lights.
 Gone is the “old world” of stained glass and artsy hall.
 Understandably, young people find those boring.
 Instead, more churches adopt a a dark themed ambiance.
 Somethibg Satan is comfortable with.

 To make it more appealing, they have preachers wearing signature clothes that match their huge homes.
 People are naturally drawn to this—well, “the world” is.